-What Can I Do with a Master's in Public Administration?
+What Can You Do With a Master's in Public Administration?

 An MPA can open the door to many career paths.
 You may choose to work as an administrator for a town government or as an analyst for an international organization like the World Bank.
 You can specialize in an area like healthcare in order to lead a hospital or a patient service organization.
 While many graduates go on to work in the nonprofit world, an MPA prepares you for jobs in the private sector as well.